posit-dev/great-tables/README.md

 _Absolutely Delightful Table-making in Python_

 With **great_tables** anyone can make wonderful-looking tables in Python.
-The **gt** philosophy is that we can construct a wide variety of useful tables by working with a cohesive set of table parts.
+The philosophy here is that we can construct a wide variety of useful tables by working with a cohesive set of table parts.
 You can mix and match things like a _header_ and _footer_, attach a _stub_ (which contains row labels), arrange _spanner labels_ over top of the _column labels_, and much more.
+Not only that, but you can format the cell values in a variety of awesome ways.

 ## Installation